GalacticQuasar/ThyroidDiseaseClassifier/README.md

 ## **Exploratory Data Analysis (Scatterplot)**
 ![Slide6](https://github.com/GalacticQuasar/ThyroidDiseaseClassifier/assets/114515524/27eab92b-c117-4453-835f-1ec301719f81)

-So to visualize this correlation, I plotted them in a scatterplot and immediately I noticed the line of instances that show a direct correlation between TT4, which stands for Total Thyroxine, and FTI, which stands for Free Thyroxine Index.
+To visualize this correlation, I plotted them in a scatterplot and immediately I noticed the line of instances that show a direct correlation between TT4, which stands for Total Thyroxine, and FTI, which stands for Free Thyroxine Index.
 After some research, I found out that FTI is actually calculated as TT4 divided by thyroid binding capacity, so that explains why there is such a strong correlation between them in the dataset.​

 ## **Preprocessing (ft.
 Common Sense)**
 ![Slide7](https://github.com/GalacticQuasar/ThyroidDiseaseClassifier/assets/114515524/70c11160-b373-4484-add8-e5fc2d021a28)